+Students can complete a variety of programs leading to associate degrees or certificates.
 In addition to traditional, face to face classes, North Iowa Area Community College offers online classes to help accommodate the busy schedules of its students.
-Students can also earn an Associate of Arts degree or an Associate of Science in Business Degree entirely through online education.
+Students can also earn an Associate of Arts degree entirely through online education.

 Accreditation & Licensing